 Generally, when a person is found guilty on 45 counts of child abuse stemming from the serial molestation of minors, they are absolved of the opportunity to plead their case to the public.
-After all, that’s what the jury of your peers is for, and – as it stands – people have a low tolerance threshold for convicted pedophiles and child rapists.
+After all, that’s what a jury of your peers is for, and as it stands, people have a low tolerance threshold for convicted pedophiles and child rapists.

-Following a riveting segment about IRS employees using taxpayer money to create Star Trek spoofs, the morning show cued the “Sandusky Speaks” interview — which, as it turns out, was just a sit-down between Matt Lauer and the (ostentatious) radio-host-turned-filmmaker, John Ziegler.
+Following a riveting segment about IRS employees using taxpayer money to create Star Trek spoofs (seriously, it’s awesome, go watch it), the morning show cued the “Sandusky Speaks” interview — which, as it turns out, was just a sit-down between Matt Lauer and the ostentatious radio-host-turned-filmmaker, John Ziegler.

 Ziegler, a controversial conservative commentator, is making the media rounds to promote his new documentary, The Framing of Joe Paterno.
 According to Ziegler, the movie is a response to his analysis of the media’s propensity to “rush to judgement” and their “agenda” regarding Sandusky and the Penn State scandal.
 Though Ziegler (somewhat reluctantly) submits that 69 year old Sandusky “was guilty of many of things,” he nevertheless attempts to refute key prosecutorial evidence during the grueling eight minute interview.

-Though he recieved “no compensation, and no thought of compensation” in his pursuit of the project, Ziegler claimed his efforts were focused on redemption for the legacy of former Penn State football coach Joe Paterno.
-Despite extensive evidence to the contrary, Ziegler insisted that the media “railroaded” Paterno, whom he claimed had no knowledge of the events.
+Though he received “no compensation, and no thought of compensation” in his pursuit of the project, Ziegler claims his efforts focused on redeeming the legacy of former Penn State football coach Joe Paterno.
+Despite extensive evidence to the contrary, Ziegler insists that the media “railroaded” Paterno, whom he claims had no knowledge of the events.
 His argument disputes findings outlined in the Freeh Report that suggest Paterno was made aware of Sandusky’s inappropriate (vile, repulsive) behavior as early as 1998.

 Ziegler’s truther-esque documentary is one thing; he is known for capitalizing on provocative and controversial material, especially when it coincides with criticizing the mainstream liberal media.
 And Ziegler even went to great lengths to ensure that he remained one step ahead of his critics, writing an open letter last week entitled, “How to Do a Hit Piece on John Ziegler.”